sassycomapp/paddle-plugin/Docs/_My Todo/_My stuff/_paddle-plugin system overview.md

     b.
 We DO use PostgreSQLDB and Pgvector,
     We do NOT use ChromaDB
     c.
 We DO use KiloCode and AG2,
 				We do NOT use PM2
+				d.
+We do use MCP EasyOCRmcp
+				We do not use SimpleOCR mcp, PaddleOCR mcp

 ## Workspaces, Nodes and Libraries
     Not enough thought has been given to workspaces.
 These must be properly defined and consideration must be given to what is actually required and how to maintain efficiency and the resource overhead budget

-    The nodes and libraries which are currently implemented were selected to support the Agentic IDE but thought needs to be given to typical requirements of the apps which are to be developed in the Agentic IDE
+    The nodes and libraries which are currently implemented were selected to support the Agentic IDE but some thought needs to be given to typical requirements of the apps which are to be developed in the Agentic IDE

     By contrast, constant vigilance needs to be applied in order to not over -strain the current hardware resources.
 The system is running on  an Asus x515EA laptop with 8Gb Ram and no GPU